equitrekking travel

 Not Included

 International flights to Montevideo.
+Soft and alcoholic drinks; personal expenses & tips.

-Non Riding Options: Sight-seeing; hiking; fishing; surfing; biking; trekking; canoeing; bird watching
+Non Riding Options: Sight-seeing; hiking; fishing; surfing; biking; trekking; canoeing; bird watching.

-Uruguay Riding Holiday Trip Highlights
+Riding Tour Highlights

 Uruguay Riding Vacation Day by Day Itinerary